opencredo/heroku-fastly/README.md

 - Test `tls` command.
 Run `heroku fastly:tls www.example.org --app my-fast-app`.
 This command will return something like:

 ```
-=== Domain www.example.org has been queued for TLS certificate addition.
-This may take a few minutes.
+The domain www.example.org is currently in a state of pending and the issuing of a certificate may take up to 30 minutes

-=== To start the domain verification process create a DNS CNAME record.
+To start the domain verification process create a DNS CNAME record with the following values

-CNAME _acme-challenge.www.example.org lja6px7qnjrx5dgqd7.fastly-validations.com
+DNS Record Type: CNAME
+DNS Record Name: _acme-challenge.www.example.org
+DNS Record value(s): pkfsreworlfwh23r66.fastly-validations.com

-=== Alongside the initial verification record either the following CNAME and/or A records are required.
+Alongside the initial verification record configure the following CNAME record

-CNAME www.example.org j.sni.global.fastly.net
+DNS Record Type: CNAME
+DNS Record Name: www.example.org
+DNS Record value(s): j.sni.global.fastly.net

+As an alternative to using a CNAME record the following A record can be configured

+DNS Record Type: A
+DNS Record Name: www.example.org
-A www.example.org 151.101.2.132, 151.101.66.132, 151.101.130.132, 151.101.194.132
+DNS Record value(s): 151.101.2.132, 151.101.66.132, 151.101.130.132, 151.101.194.132
 ```

 - Test `verify` command.
-Run `heroku fastly:verify www.example.org`, will return something like:
+Run `heroku fastly:verify www.example.org --app my-fast-app`, will return something like:

 ```
- (node:55920) [DEP0066] DeprecationWarning: OutgoingMessage.prototype._headers is deprecated
- === Domain www.example.org TLS subscription state: pending
- The issuing of a certificate may take up to 30 minutes.
-In the mean time please confirm your DNS records are configured with your DNS provider for fastlydev.thinkcheesy.com
+ The domain www.example.org is currently in a state of pending and the issuing of a certificate may take up to 30 minutes

+ To start the domain verification process create a DNS CNAME record with the following values

+ DNS Record Type: CNAME
+ DNS Record Name: _acme-challenge.www.example.org
+ DNS Record value(s): pkfsreworlfwh23r66.fastly-validations.com

+ Alongside the initial verification record configure the following CNAME record

+ DNS Record Type: CNAME
+ DNS Record Name: www.example.org
+ DNS Record value(s): j.sni.global.fastly.net

+ As an alternative to using a CNAME record the following A record can be configured

+ DNS Record Type: A
+ DNS Record Name: www.example.org
+ DNS Record value(s): 151.101.2.132, 151.101.66.132, 151.101.130.132, 151.101.194.132
 ```

 - Test `purge` command.
 Run `heroku fastly:purge --all --app my-fast-app`, will return something like: